 Explore these planents and solar system close to the Sun.

-by products, from possible life somewhere on the surface, in the martian
+by products, from possible life somewhere on the surface, in the martian atmosphere.

 geology, look for signs of water, erosion and so forth.

-a probe to land on nucleus.
-Will pass a few things on the way,
+has a probe to land on nucleus.
+Will pass a few things on the way, but

 To bring comet samples back to Earth by 2006.

 to skirt by Uranus and Neptune.
-Launched over 20 years ago,
+Launched over 20 years ago, they are

-are now headed out of solar system sending back data.
-Looking for
+now headed out of solar system sending back data.
+Looking for boundary

 between solar wind and interstellar space among other interesting things

 to detect.
-Analyzing charged particles, magnetic fields
+Analyzing charged particles, magnetic fields and so forth.

 Iris, Interface Region Imaging Spectrograph

 and the corona.
-Probing questions like why is the corona
+Probing questions like why is the corona hotter than

 Solar Dynamics Observatory

 times high definition TV.
-Explore mechanisms behind things
+Explore mechanisms behind things like sunspot

 Big Bear Solar Observatory

-will look at sun from two different vantage points in space.
+look at sun from two different vantage points in space.
 Create a stereoscopic

-at Sun's magnetic fields, corona and other aspects of solar
+at Sun's magnetic fields, corona and other aspects of solar Physics.

 Helio seismology and more.